 Follow the instructions listed and submit your application to this office as soon as possible.
 You are exempt for the time you are on orders in Newport.
-If you retain the plates after you are transferred from the area you will be responsible for any taxes that have accrued or will accrue once you leave the area.
+If you retain the plates after you have transferred from the area, you will be responsible for any taxes that have accrued or will accrue once you leave the area.

 You have an active business if you have not properly closed your business by either closing with the Assessor's office in person or by filling out the Close of Business form by mail.

 Submitting a Close of Business form is the ONLY acceptable way of officially closing your business with the City as stated on your application with the Tax Assessor's office when you opened your business.